When trucking companies start saying that evidence has been “lost,” you know something fishy is going on.

 How a Tractor-Trailer Accident Lawyer Works

-Our firm took the case.
+Our firm took the truck accident case.
 We started, as usual, with deep digging into the paperwork.
 We found not only that this driver was running short on hours, but that Pemberton Truck Lines had repeatedly gotten in trouble for drivers pushing themselves past their hourly limits.
 We found that our client’s employer had a video of the collision, taken from inside the garbage truck by a security camera mounted inside the truck.
 And we found that the tractor-trailer had been equipped with a GPS tracking device—although, according to the company, the data from the tracking device was “missing.”

-We got ready for trial.
+Our experienced trucking accident lawyers got ready for trial.
 We contacted witnesses and law enforcement officers from the scene of the collision and got them ready to testify.
 We took depositions (that is, testimony under oath) of our client’s treating doctors, so the jury could hear evidence about his injuries.
 We went to Knoxville, Tennessee, home of Pemberton Truck Lines, where we cross-examined the company’s President about the “missing” GPS logs and cross-examined the company’s Safety Director about tractor-trailers driving over their regulated hours.

 Tractor-Trailer Accident Settlement